eukara/freecs/README.md

 > git clone REPOURL cstrike

-then either run Nuclide's ./build_game.sh shell script, or issue 'make' inside ./cstrike/src!
+then either run Nuclide's `./build_game.sh cstrike` shell script, or issue `make` inside ./cstrike/src!

 Obviously make sure that Nuclide has fteqw and fteqcc set-up for building.
+But if you want to go about building this yourself, bring some experience with the build environment with you.

 ## Community
-Join us on #freecs via irc.libera.chat and talk/lurk!
+Join us on #freecs via irc.libera.chat and talk/lurk or discuss bugs, issues and other such things.
+We've had people ask in the oddest of places for help, please don't do that.

 ## License
 ISC License